 The customers who value peace and tranquility above all and who are not required to go to the city on a daily basis purchase houses in villages that are rather away from the city.
 However one should not forget that Cyprus is a small island.
 Distance between cities does not exceed 70 km.
 Therefore villages are generally located within 20 minutes drive from a city.
 Provided that a village is located at a reasonable distance from the sea the land there is relatively inexpensive.
 Subsequently plots of land by villas are larger than those in the nearest suburbs.

 Further descriptions of separate districts are given below.

 Limassol is second largest city in Cyprus after Nicosia.
 It is a major business, cultural and educational center of Cyprus.
 It is a kind of a geographic center of Cyprus located at equal distance from Paphos, Larnaca and Nicosia.

 Limassol is a wonderful place for doing shopping.
 The popular events such as Cyprus Carnival and Wine Festival take place there.
-Major infrastructure projects are implemented there, construction of one of the largest marinas in the Mediterranean (per 600 yachts including 70 megayachts).
+Major infrastructure projects are implemented there: one of the largest marinas in the Mediterranean (per 600 yachts including 70 megayachts), casino is under the way, new passenger terminal in the port and others.
 There are many English schools as well as higher education institutions there.

 Business and cultural life is perfectly well combined with resort life in Limassol.

 Limassol stretches along the sea.
 The coastline (which is nearly 15 km long) represents a continuous sandy beach.
 Historical monuments (ancient towns, medieval fortresses and etc.) are clustered around Limassol.